-Consider giving this—and perhaps a few other similar statments—to your collaborators before you describe what you think your company does and what it represents to customers.
+Consider giving this—and perhaps a few other similar statements—to your collaborators before you describe what you think your company does and what it represents to customers.

 Use the above information to write your positioning statement.
-The statement shouldn't be long—one or two sentences or a short paragraph at most.
+The statement shouldn't be lengthy—one or two sentences or a short paragraph at most.
 Miles Herndon suggests this sample statement: